 Divorce Mediation and Collaborative Divorce

-The average divorce mediation cost in Los Angeles is affordable and efficient, especially with Robert Nachshin who is a top divorce mediation attorney in California.
-The two alternate processes—Divorce Mediation and Collaborative Divorce—are quite similar in that they both seek to resolve the dissolution of marriage privately, outside the courtroom on their own terms, and in an expeditious and cost-effective manner.
+The two alternate processes to standard litigation—divorce mediation and collaborative divorce—are quite similar in that they both seek to resolve the dissolution of marriage privately, outside the courtroom on their own terms, and in an expeditious and cost-effective manner.
 It enables the parties to have complete control of the outcome rather than turning all decisions over to the court.
 The final resolution requires the mutual agreement of the parties and is completely customized to the unique needs of the parties and their family.
 Therefore, presumably the terms of the divorce settlement through divorce mediation or collaborative divorce are fair and equitable.

 If you feel that mediation divorce or collaborative divorce may be a viable solution for you and your family, the Law Offices of Robert J. Nachshin will represent you with the utmost professionalism and expertise.
-For further information in regards to Divorce Mediation and Collaborative Divorce, continue to read below.
-Contact us today to learn more about the various options and services available to you
+Contact us today to learn more about the various options and services available to you.

 Divorce mediation involves a third-party neutral mediator who sits with the parties and attempts to resolve all issues and financial matters that are standard to every divorce.
 Here, lawyers play a very limited role in the process, if at all, and usually only as an advisor of the applicable laws and the rights of the party.